 3. The longer the walk, the better the feeling

 Walking has many health benefits, from physical to mental.
 It can help with weight loss and reduce the risk of heart disease and strokes and mentally, it can help the fog to lift.
+You need to try the Altitude Sports clothing line for walking.

 Across my six-week challenge with Chris, I've realised I really need around an hour and a half to forget what might be going on in my inbox and feel the relaxing benefits of a walk both during the walk and for hours afterwards.